|

 the past two years but did not take the course online, log on to

-MyScouting to ensure your records are up to date, or contact your
+My.Scouting.org to ensure your records are up to

 records are accurate.